paraspell/xcm-tools/packages/sdk/README.md

           .from(ORIGIN_CHAIN)
           .to(DESTINATION_CHAIN)
           .currency(CURRENCY)
-          /*.feeAsset(CURRENCY) - Optional parameter when origin === AssetHubPolkadot and TX is supposed to be paid in same fee asset as selected currency.*/
+          /*.feeAsset(CURRENCY) - Optional parameter when origin === AssetHubPolkadot and TX is supposed to be paid in the same fee asset as selected currency.*/
           .address(RECIPIENT_ADDRESS)
           .senderAddress(SENDER_ADDRESS)
           .getTransferInfo()